eth-cscs/stackinator/docs/recipes.md

 ## Post install configuration

-If a script `post-install.sh` is provided in the recipe, it will be run in the mount path, after all the stack has been built, and just before the final squashfs image is generated.
+If a script `post-install` is provided in the recipe, it will be run during the build process: after the stack has been built, and just before the final squashfs image is generated.

-Such a script can be used to perform operations
+Post install scripts can be used to modify or extend an environment with operations that can't be performed in Spack, for example:

-* configure a license file
+* configure a license file;
-* install additional software outside of Spack
+* install additional software outside of Spack;
-* generate activation scripts
+* generate activation scripts.
-    * e.g. a script that starts a reverse

-If the script is in the path `$recipe`, and the mount point is the default `/user-environment`, the following steps are effectively run:
+The following steps are effectively run, where we assume that the recipe is in `$recipe` and the mount point is the default `/user-environment`:

 ```bash
 # copy the